 “Well we knew they were here from the start.
 We were told to track them down.”

 “It would take too long to explain, and besides I have some questions I would like to ask of you young lady.”
 The Circus Master said.
-“How did you come into possession of magics that powerful?”
+“How did you come to know about the Book of Khastran?”

 “It would take too long to explain” Carlene said sarcastically.

-“From the looks of things it seems neither of us belong to this time.”
+“From the looks of things it seems neither of us belongs to this time.”
 Carlene continued as she glanced round at the television set in the corner.

 Just then a strange look of surprise and delight came over the Circus Masters face and he went to consult his books.

-“Well I’m just saying I know that technology at the back won’t be around for about 100 years at least, and that the magics I used to try and freeze this tent are far more powerful than just about anything a Wizard in Victorian London is likely to have.”
+“Well I’m just saying I know that technology at the back won’t be around for about 100 years at least.”

 “Who?”
 Denika said in response?